-healthy meals and snacks throughout the day.
-Enjoy a nutritious South Beach Diet–friendly breakfast and
+Enjoy a nutritious South Beach Diet–friendly breakfast and lunch, opting for

-lunch, opting for healthy foods like lean protein, wholesome veggies, good fats
+healthy foods like lean protein, wholesome veggies, good fats from foods like

-from foods like nuts and extra-virgin olive oil, and nutrient-dense fruits, and
+nuts and extra-virgin olive oil, and on Phases 2 and 3, fruits and whole

-whole grains (on Phases 2 and 3).
-As always, don't forget to include your
+grains.
+As always, don't forget to include your strategic midmorning and

-pass up the unhealthy foods and help yourself to South Beach Diet-friendly
+unhealthy foods and help yourself to South Beach Diet–friendly options instead

-options instead (think turkey breast and plenty of veggies).
+(think turkey breast (skip the skin) and plenty of veggies).

 exercise also helps keep blood sugar levels in the normal range, which helps

 curb cravings.
 So take a brisk walk around your neighborhood before heading off

 to your holiday dinner or before your guests arrive.
 And maybe even work a walk